 Then you can use one part of concentrated coffee and dilute it with one or two parts of water or milk.
 In the end, you will get about 2-3 cups.

 The grind size for French press cold brew is similar to ground peppercorns.
 Coarsely ground coffee is best for cold brew since the water and coffee will have a long contact time.
 The coffee will be over-extracted if the grounds are too fine.

 It’d be great if you have a burr grinder for more consistent coarseness.

 Both cold or room temperature water work.
 If your tap water doesn’t taste good, use filter water instead.

 Best Coffee beans for Cold Brew

-It takes 12 more hours and more to make cold brew in a french press.
-Luckily you’ll have coffee concentrate that you can dilute into a few cups of cold brew coffee.
+It’s a long process, but luckily you’ll have coffee concentrate that you can dilute into a few cups of cold brew coffee.
 It is worth the waiting.

 Pick your favorite coffee beans.
 You’ll need to use a coarser grind, which is slightly coarser than the grind size for French Press.
 Pour the grounds into the French press.

 Add 300 grams of filtered water to the French Press, give it a stir using a spoon, and make sure you wet through all the coffee grounds.